Danish Board for Health Apps

 - If your application is rejected, you will also receive an explanation of the decision, which will also outline which specific requirements the Board found the app failed to meet.

-If your health app has been recommended by the Board and you subsequently make changes to it, you will need to pay attention to certain aspect – and (depending on the nature and extent of the change), you may also be required to notify the Board.
+If your health app has been recommended by the Danish Board for Health Apps and you subsequently make changes to the app, there are several considerations you should be aware of.
+Depending on the nature and extent of the changes, you may be required to notify the Board.

-The Board distinguishes between three categories of changes.
-The category of change determines whether and how you should inform the Board of the change.
+The Board generally distinguishes between three types of changes.
+The type of change determines whether and how you must notify the Board.

-- Significant changes must be reported immediately when implemented
+- Significant changes must be reported as soon as they are implemented.

-- Minor changes must be reported at the annual review
+- Minor changes must be reported as part of the annual review process.

-- Insignificant changes should not be reported to the Board
+- Insignificant changes do not need to be reported to the Board.

 Significant changes

-- Changes to the health app’s general information.
-This could be changes requiring adjustments to the app description on sundhed.dk as well as changes to the purpose, target group, language, devices, use of wearables etc.
+- Changes to the general information about the health app, including information that requires updates to the app’s description on sundhed.dk, or changes to its purpose, target group, language, devices, or use of wearables.

 - Significant changes in the efficacy of the health app, including changes affecting the clinical evidence used as documentation in the application

-- Significant changes to the documentation of usability, including considerable changes to functionality and availability
+- Significant changes to the documentation of usability, including changes to functionality or accessibility.

-- Any changes to the price of using the health app, including changes in payment method, the use of ads and the like
+- Any changes to the price of using the health app, including changes to payment models, subscription models, advertising, or similar features.

-- Significant changes to the health app affecting its social value
+- Significant changes to the health app that affect its societal value.

 You can report significant changes by using this change notification form (in Danish only) and send it to sundhedsapps@dkma.dk.